 There are many beautiful weekly markets on the German Wine Route - the largest in Neustadt an der Weinstraße and in Landau.
 Regional products are also offered for sale on countless small markets and farmers' markets.

-When I travel, my first instinct is usually to seek out the regional weekly markets wherever I happen to find myself.
+When I travel, my first instinct is usually to seek out the regional weekly markets.
 This isn’t just because I often get off the plane or train hungry, but rather because such markets are a fabulous opportunity to immerse oneself in the lifestyle of any region.
 Here, each special terroir can be sensed, experienced and – best of all – tasted.
 Delving into the hustle and bustle of a weekly market, you suddenly find yourself in a microcosm of society; you hear languages and dialects and establish your first “live” point of contact with the culture that surrounds you.

 In a time when the same old brand adverts are lit up in nearly every town centre, I can still often find a flavour of the genuine, the typical and the unique at the market stalls run by farmers and traders.
 This is just as true for the marketplace (Marktplatz) in Neustadt an der Weinstraße as it is for the floating markets in the Mekong Delta or the Piazza Palazzo in Turin.